LeonarddeR/rdAccess/readme.md

 ## Getting started

-1. Install this add-on in both a client and server copy of NVDA.
+1. Install RDAccess in both a client and server copy of NVDA.
 1. The remote system should automatically start speaking using the local speech synthesizer.
 If not, in the NVDA instance on the server, select the remote speech synthesizer from NVDA"s synthesizer selection dialog.
 1. To use braille, enable automatic braille display detection using the braille display selection dialog.

 ## Configuration

-After installation, the NVDA Remote Desktop add-on can be configured using NVDA's settings dialog, which can be accessed from the NVDA Menu by choosing Preferences > Settings...
+After installation, the rdAccess add-on can be configured using NVDA's settings dialog, which can be accessed from the NVDA Menu by choosing Preferences > Settings...
 After that, choose the Remote Desktop category.

 This dialog contains the following settings: